0MV0/ISP-Simulation/README.md

 Future improvements

-    All thats left is configuring BGP for ISP-A and configuring ISP-B
+    All thats left is configuring OSPF, BGP, CGNAT for ISP-A and configuring ISP-B